MarkEdmondson1234/me-blog/content/posts/culture-war-weapon-survey.md

 Culture wars have always been around, but nowadays social media has enabled the ability to scale them out to an unprecedented degree.
 The structure of how content is shared means exposure is possible on a global scale, as well as there being more data available on how consumers can be influenced.
 The [values of the (American) social media platforms](https://www.markedmondson.me/posts/american-cultural-imperialism/) also feature, influenced by their own economics, philosophies and governments.

-These platforms are not healthy for political debate as I will argue below, a belief that means I work to actively avoid politics on those platforms by unfollowing or blocking political activity.
-However, I sacrifice the impression that I do care about those issues, so this article explains some of my reasons on why I think social media and politics are a bad combination.
+These platforms are not healthy for political debate as I will argue below, a belief that means I work to avoid politics on those platforms by unfollowing or blocking political activity.
+However, I sacrifice the impression that I care about those issues, so this article explains some of my reasons on why I think current social media and politics are a bad combination.

 ## Symptoms of a dysfunctional political debate